ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S1B-docker-02-container-basic-operations/README.md

     vim myfile.txt
     ```

-- Exit the `ubuntu` container and return to ec2-user bash shell.
+- Exit the `ubuntu` container and return to the ec2-user bash shell.

 ```bash
 exit
 ```

-- Show the list of all containers available on Docker machine and explain container properties.
+- Show the list of all containers available on the Docker machine and explain container properties.

 ```bash
 docker ps -a